PICASSO: Scaling CHERI Use-After-Free Protection to Millions of Allocations using Colored Capabilities: System and Threat Model

 \gls{cheri} capabilities are architecturally guaranteed to be \emph{monotonically nonincreasing} (\Cref{sec:cheri}); the permissions and bounds set on a capability can be \emph{decreased} by software (by deriving a new, more narrowly bounded capability), but cannot be \emph{increased} beyond the parent capability permissions and bounds.
 Thus, \ref{asm:correct-bounds} implies that capabilities pointing to the heap fall within the bounds of (once) heap-allocated objects. \ref{asm:malformed-free} in turn ensures that capabilities not pointing to beginning of legitimate heap-allocated objects are rejected by \Alloc.
 Invalid capabilities, as well as capabilities for non-heap-allocated data, are rejected by the \gls{mrs} (\Cref{sec:swstack}).

-The exploitation of uninitialized reads of heap-allocated memory objects are out of scope, but can be efficiently prevented using previously proposed \gls{cheri} extensions~\cite{Gulmez25} or compiler-based uninitialized memory sanitization~\cite{Chow05,Milburn17,Joly20}.
+The exploitation of uninitialized reads of heap-allocated memory objects are out of scope, but can be efficiently prevented using previously proposed \gls{cheri} extensions~\cite{Gulmez25a} or compiler-based uninitialized memory sanitization~\cite{Chow05,Milburn17,Joly20}.

 While temporal-safety concerns are also valid for stack-based allocations (c.f. \emph{use-after-return}~\cite{MITRE24}), they are easier to protect~\cite{Dang17}, significantly rarer compared to heap-based use-after-free~\cite{Younan15}, and according to Lee et al. \emph{``unlikely to be exploitable''}~\cite{Lee15}.
-Compiler-based \emph{escape analysis} can verify that references to stack variables do not outlive the enclosing stack frame and is widely-deployed in modern C and C++ toolchains~\cite{GCCTeam25a,LLVMTeam25}.
+Compiler-based \emph{escape analysis} can verify that references to stack variables do not outlive the enclosing stack frame and is widely-deployed in modern C and C++ toolchains~\cite{GCCTeam25,LLVMTeam25}.
 In fact, mitigations dating back a decade expect that run-time temporal-safety mitigation are only needed to dynamically allocated heap memory~\cite{Lee15,Younan15,Dang17,WesleyFilardo20,Filardo24}.
 Consequently, following prior work~\cite{WesleyFilardo20, Filardo24}, we consider stack-based use-after-return out of scope.
+Additionally, similar to prominent prior implementations of \gls{cheri} on application-class processors, our threat model excludes transient-execution and other micro-architectural attacks and side-channels~\cite{Watson23b}.
+We discuss the gap with respect to safe speculation in \Cref{sec:futurework}.